marafiq/notes-garden/content/posts/sql-server-query-store.md

 ---
-title: SQL Server Query Store - Performance Monitoring and Troubleshooting Queries
+title: SQL Server Query Store Overview
 date: 2020-07-27
 ---
 Query Store allows you to monitor and troubleshoot queries.
 It also provides stats about runtime such as CPU, IO and Memory.